-Australia Day and Invasion Day
+Australia Day = Invasion Day = Survival Day

 Poster

-The date of January 26 is a contentious and contested in Australia where for some it celebrates nationhood and for others (the Indigenous and Aboriginal Australians) it is a day of mourning.
+The date of January 26 is a contentious and contested in Australia where for some it celebrates nationhood and for others (starting with the Indigenous and Aboriginal Australians) it is a day of mourning.
 January 26 is Australia Day and Invasion Day.

-As an outsider keen on learning about Australian culture, the month of January is an annual refresher to the many cultures down under, a history both recent and ancient.
 There is a difference between celebration and commemoration and we lean toward commemoration when it comes to the founding of nations where due respect was not given from the start.
-We cannot change the past, but we can remember and ackowledge the meaning beyond patriotic jingoism.
+We cannot change the past, but we can remember and acknowledge the deeper and imbued meanings beneath the superficial jingoism.

 This page spotlights key links, recommended listening, embedded tweets, and related features.
+I update this on a regular basis.

 Key Links